awsdocs/amazon-s3-userguide/doc_source/Welcome.md

 + They play a role in access control\.
 + They serve as the unit of aggregation for usage reporting\.

-You can configure buckets so that they are created in a specific AWS Region\.
-For more information, see [Accessing a Bucket](access-bucket-intro.md)\.
+You can create a bucket in a specific AWS Region\.
+For more information, see [Creating a Bucket](create-bucket-overview.md)\.
 You can also configure a bucket so that every time an object is added to it, Amazon S3 generates a unique version ID and assigns it to the object\.
 For more information, see [Using Versioning](Versioning.md)\.

  For more information about buckets, see [Buckets overview](UsingBucket.md)\.